awslabs/kubeflow-manifests/distributions/aws/examples/storage-efs/README.md

 ### Option 1 - Static Provisioning
 [Using this sample from official AWS Docs](https://github.com/kubernetes-sigs/aws-efs-csi-driver/tree/master/examples/kubernetes/multiple_pods) we have provided the required spec files in the sample subdirectory but you can create the PVC another way.

-1. Use the `$file_system_id` you recorded before or use the following command to get the efs filesystem id -
+1. Use the `$file_system_id` you recorded in section 4 above or use the AWS Console to get the filesystem id of the EFS volume you want to use.
+You could also use the following command to list all the volumes available in your region.
+Either way, make sure that `file_system_id` is set.
 ```
-aws efs describe-file-systems --query "FileSystems[*].FileSystemId" --output text
+aws efs describe-file-systems --query "FileSystems[*].FileSystemId" --output text --region $CLUSTER_REGION
 ```

 2. Now edit the last line of the sample/pv.yaml file to specify the `volumeHandle` field to point to your EFS filesystem.